Cosmological constraints in covariant $f(Q)$ gravity with different connections: Data and methodology

 where $p(\theta_{i}|\mathcal{M}_{i})$ is the prior probability for the parameters $\theta_{i}$, and $\mathcal{L}(D|\theta_{i},\mathcal{M}_{i})$ is the likelihood of the data $D$ given the model parameters $\theta_{i}$.
 A Bayes factor $\mathcal{B}_{ij}>1$ indicates that model $\mathcal{M}_{i}$ is more strongly supported by data than model $\mathcal{M}_{j}$.
 When $1<\mathcal{B}_{ij}<3$ there is evidence against $\mathcal{M}_{j}$ when compared with $\mathcal{M}_{i}$, but it is only worth a bare mention.
 When $3<\mathcal{B}_{ij}<20$ the evidence against $\mathcal{M}_{j}$ is definite but not strong.
 For $20<\mathcal{B}_{ij}<150$ the evidence is strong and for $\mathcal{B}_{ij}>150$ it is very strong \cite{Drell:1999dx,John:2002gg,Nesseris:2012cq}.
 In this paper, the $\Lambda$CDM model is fixed as the fiducial model $\mathcal{M}_{j}$.

 The model comparison results are listed in Table \ref{table2} for the flat universe and Table \ref{table3} for the non-flat universe.
-From Table \ref{table2}, the $f(Q)$ models are strongly supported on the whole except for the BIC of the $f(Q)_2$ and $f(Q)_3$ models in contradiction to other model selection methods.
-From Table \ref{table3}, the DIC indicates the substantial support, and the Bayes factor indicates the support evidence for the $f(Q)_k$ models while the other criteria offer some evidence against the $f(Q)_k$ models.
+From Table \ref{table2}, the $f(Q)$ models are strongly supported on the whole except for the AIC/AICc and BIC of the $f(Q)_2$ and $f(Q)_3$ models in contradiction to other model selection methods.
 The emergence of the conflict between the different selection methods is not strange \cite{Rezaei:2021qpq}.
+From Table \ref{table3}, all the Information Criteria and the Bayes factor indicate the less support for the $f(Q)_k$ models.
 Judging from the characteristics of these model selection methods, the DIC and the Bayesian evidence are more reliable to compare models.
-Based on the results from the DIC and the Bayesian evidence, it is safe to claim that the $f(Q)$ models with all different connections regardless of the curvature of the universe are more favored compared to the $\Lambda$CDM model.
-Furthermore, the non-trivial connections in $f(Q)_2$, $f(Q)_3$ and $f(Q)_k$ have higher support evidence than the connection $\Gamma_1$.
-That means the coincident gauge in $f(Q)$ theory is not the best gauge for matching the cosmological observations.
+Based on the results from the DIC and the Bayesian evidence, it is safe to claim that the $f(Q)$ models with all different connections in the flat universe are more favored compared to the $\Lambda$CDM model, while the $\Lambda$CDM model in the non-flat case is more favored than the $f(Q)$ models in each model comparison method.
+Furthermore, the non-trivial connections in $f(Q)_2$ and $f(Q)_3$ have less support evidence than the connection $\Gamma_1$ based on the Bayesian evidence.
+That means the coincident gauge in $f(Q)$ theory is the best gauge for matching the cosmological observations.
+It indicates that the absence of the inertial effects in the flat universe is more favored.